Parag317/apna_college_demo/README.md

 # apna_college_demo
-This is my first repo
+This is my first GIT repository.